raid-guild/handbook/docs/discord-bots.md

 Get started by registering your own skills with the Quartermaster in the Cohorts <span class='channels'>#skills</span> channel.

-Use the `!qm help` command in the <span class='channels'>#skills</span> channel to see the list of commands used to interact with the Quartermaster, and [see examples and screenshots of Quartermaster usage in this write up](https://hackmd.io/@raidguild/S1114UVu5).
+Use the `!qm help` command in the <span class="channels">#skills</span> channel to see the list of commands used to interact with the Quartermaster, and [see examples and screenshots of Quartermaster usage in this write up](https://hackmd.io/@raidguild/By3kIcxD5/%2F4eTbqy2pR1qv6RSXiB87jg).

-Quartermaster is a Raid Guild-skinned version of Metafam's skillbot—check it out on [Github]( https://github.com/MetaFam/skill-bot)!
+Quartermaster is a Raid Guild-skinned version of MetaFam's Skill Discovery Discord bot—check it out on [GitHub]( https://github.com/MetaFam/skill-bot)!

 ## xDai Faucet